 In addition to the primary elements of compensation described above, the named executive officers also participate in the same broad-based employee benefits programs available to all of our employees, including health insurance, life and disability insurance, dental insurance and our 401(k) plan.
-The Company does not provide special benefits to its executive officers.
+We do not provide special benefits to our executive officers.